zavocc/JakeyBot/README.md

 - `/mimic` - Mimics other users using webhook
 - `/voice` - Basic streaming audio functionality from YouTube, soundcloud and more!

-Jakey also has apps which is used to take action on a selected message.
+Jakey also has message actions or apps which is used to take action on a selected message.
 Such as explain, rephrase, or suggest messages.

+Actions like "Explain this message" and "Suggest a response" can include file attachments to utilize multimodality to provide better context and personalized response, it supports images, videos, audio, and PDF files.

+Only first 5 file attachment (3mb max size per files) is included in the context.

 ![apps](./assets/apps.png)